jamiehenzy/Genome-analysis_RStudio/4_Nailing_it.md

 }
 sapply(1:10, areaCircle)

-# in R, we can also just use short-hand for simple vector calculations:
+# We can also just use short-hand for simple vector calculations:
 pi*(1:10)^2

 # but unlike the short-hand, sapply can also iterate over elements in a list